 Abigail Lacey - Practice Development Support Midwife

-I am the Practice Development Support Midwife and Preceptorship Support Midwife.
-My main role is to support the newly qualified midwives to transition from student to midwife as a band 5 then to a band 6.
-I also support Mel Hawkins role, with all mandatory education for the multidisciplinary team.
+I am the Preceptorship Lead Midwife and Clinical Skills Facilitator.
+My main role is to support the newly qualified midwives transition from student midwife to band 5 and then to band 6.
+I work within the education team and support the training for all staff groups within the Maternity team..

 Amanda Doherty - Deputy Screening Co-ordinator